mvdwetering/yamaha_ynca/README.md

 The receiver can only accept 1 connection for the YNCA protocol that this integration uses.
 This means that is not possible to connect to the same receiver from multiple Home Assistant instances at the same time.

-It is possible to have multiple Yamaha (YCNA) integration instances connecting to multiple different receivers in a single Home Assistant instance.
+It is possible to have multiple Yamaha (YNCA) integration instances connecting to multiple different receivers in a single Home Assistant instance.
 The limitation is on the receiver side.

 It is also still possible to use other protocols to control the receiver.
 For example the Yamaha AV Control App will still work at same time as this integration is active.